Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/main-ping.rst

 capturedStacks
 --------------
 Contains information about stacks captured on demand via Telemetry API.
+For more information see :doc:`stack capture <../collection/stack-capture>`.

-This is similar to `chromeHangs`, but only stacks captured on the main thread of the parent process are reported.
-It reports precise C++ stacks are reported and is only available on Windows, either in Firefox Nightly or in builds using "--enable-profiling" switch.
+This is similar to :ref:`chromeHangs`, but only Precise C++ stacks on the main thread of the parent process are reported.
+This data is only available on Windows, either in Firefox Nightly or in builds using ``--enable-profiling`` switch.

 Limits for captured stacks are the same as for chromeHangs (see below).
 Furthermore: